ValdikSS/captdriver/README.md

 Flaws:
 * Does not continue printing after paper jams, no cartridge/opened door — filter terminates, you'll need to reprint manually
+* The output is shifted to the left after every page, the printer reports RCF_UNDERRUN, there's a bug somewhere

 -------------------------------------------------------------